 Positional traders buy stocks of a company based on intensive research, whose prices may increase soon due to favourable market conditions.
 After these stocks reach their peak levels, they sell them to earn profits.
 Individuals identify these trends using candlestick charts, tables, bar graphs and by assessing the policy decisions taken by the government.
 It gives them an idea about any impending boom in stock prices.

-For example, any announcement in the Union Budget about concessions given to the electric vehicle sector may increase their stock prices in the near future.
+Any announcement in the Union Budget about concessions given to the electric vehicle sector may increase their stock prices in the near future.
 In such cases, positional traders may buy shares of electric vehicle companies with the expectation of an increase in their prices over the coming weeks or months.

 Position trading involves a planned entry and exit strategy with a stop loss target.
 The positional traders make an entry into this type of trading after rigorous fundamental analysis or getting notified of a favourable policy change.